The Jeffrey Epstein Case

 Some of Epstein’s alleged victims still hold out hope that the courts will grant them the justice that they still deserve.
 The New York Times reports that Robbie Kaplan, the attorney representing one of Epstein’s alleged victims, Michelle Licta, said that she “will continue to fight tirelessly on their behalf not only to seek justice, but also to ensure that all of the facts of his monstrous crimes become known to the world.”

-It is clear that justice for the victims is not yet in their grasp as more and more details continue to come to light.
-In fact, Alan Dershowitz, Epstein’s attorney, has also found himself in the middle of of the Giuffre defamation case, just like Maxwell.
+It is clear though, that justice for the victims is not yet in their grasp as more and more details continue to come to light.
+In fact, Alan Dershowitz, Jeffrey Epstein’s attorney, has also found himself in the middle of of the Virginia Giuffre defamation case, just like Maxwell.
 NBC News reports that the lawsuit alleges that Dershowitz played a role in the sex trafficking and sexual abuse of Giuffre.
 Of course, Dershowitz has denied the allegations and plans to prove Giuffre is a liar in court.

 To learn more about the steps to take immediately after defamation strikes, watch this video.